 Use this menu to change the current password.
 This menu is only accessible if the correct password is entered.
 The default password is 0000.

-- 1. Mark which password is to be changed with the display UP/DOWN button. - 2.
-Confirm with ENTER button. - 3.
-Set the first digit with the UP/DOWN button. - 4.
+- 3. Set the first digit with the UP/DOWN button. - 4.
 Step to the next digit using ENTER button. - 5.
 Step backwards with ESC button.